thaimtl/Market-Sentiment-Analysis/README.md

 ### TODO
 - Compare the fine-tuned model performance with the default one
 - Fine tune it on a different dataset to minimize the neutral label
+- Optimization and Improvement needed on fetching and sorting relevant headlines for a particular stock

 ### Prerequisites
 - Python 3.8 or higher